Table of Contents

 Aging giant betta tend to sleep a lot.
 How much they sleep really depends on their age.
 But the older they get, more often they take naps.

 Just like human hair fading with age, scales fade in color with the age of the fish.
-Your giant betta’s scales which were once bright blue may gradually turn gray or brown leaving only a hint of the actual color.
+Your Betta’s scales which were once bright blue may gradually turn gray or brown leaving only a hint of their former color.

-Some healthy bettas tend to make bubble nests hoping to attract a female betta to mate with him.
-Not all bettas make so many nests and some may never make bubble nests though they are healthy.
+Healthy male bettas tend to make large bubble nests hoping to attract a female betta to mate with him.
+Not all bettas make so large nests and some may never make any bubble nests though they are healthy.

 The sex drive of giant bettas also decreases with age.
-So if your fish used to make bubble nests and has stopped making it, you can identify it as a sign of aging.
+So if your fish used to make bubble nests and has slowed down making them all stopped altogether, there is a high chance this is as a result of ageing.

 If your betta had beautiful fins in the beginning and they are now curled and ragged, it means your fish is aging.
 Old betta fins tend to curl or twist over time.